Recipe Credit: Darshana Muzumdar

 Though mustard oil has some benefits, it is still an oil and should be consumed in small quantities.

-This dish is not Whole-Food Plant-Based.
+This dish is not Whole-Food Plant-Based because of the use of oil.